josephjaspers/blackcat_tensors/docs/allocators.md

 #### Differences between `std` and `BC` allocators
 1) BC allocators do not accept a template argument for the scalar_type.
 2) BC allocators are composed of entirely static methods.
-3) BC allocators define certain methods that are essential 'boiler plate' for Cuda.
-IE each allocator (including Basic_Allocator) define `HostToDevice(device_ptr, host_ptr, size)` and `DeviceToHost(host_ptr, device_ptr, size)`.
-These methods essential to copying to and from device memory.
+3) BC allocators define certain methods that are essential 'boiler plate' for Cuda, the Basic_Allocator must define these methods as well to maintain a common interface.

 #### Overview